 Yemen, in the Middle East, is experiencing the worst humanitarian crisis in the world.
 Today, over 24.3 million people, including more than 12.4 million children - nearly half the entire population of Australia - are in need of food, medical treatment, education, water and sanitation.

-After nearly six brutal years, this situation is only getting worse.
+After six brutal years, this situation is only getting worse.
 Children in Yemen face incredible threats to their survival.
 Nearly every child in the country now requires humanitarian assistance.

 With COVID-19 spreading, Yemenis are facing an emergency within an emergency.
 Sanitation and clean water are in short supply.
 Only half of health facilities are functioning, and children are missing out on life-saving vaccinations.